Code-Institute-Submissions/IFDMSP-A/README.md

 * Dark Blue ,grey & Dark Red used mainly for standout but calm.
 * Red was used frequently for danger.
 * Lastly, lots of flashing was used to denote action or activity.
-A quick visit to arcade machine would confirm this.
+A quick visit to an early arcade machine would confirm this approach.

 * I have decided to employ this approach to the game